-As well as being a member in good standing of the Canadian Kennel Club, and the Great Pyrenees Club of Southern Ontario, Katie is also a member of the Great Pyrenees Club of Canada, having been their treasurer/secretary from 2015-2017.
+As well as being a member in good standing of the Canadian Kennel Club, and the Great Pyrenees Club of Southern Ontario, Katie is also a member of the Great Pyrenees Club of Canada, having been their treasurer/secretary from 2015-2017 and maintaining the treasurer position since.
 She also has a Bachelors of Science in Agriculture (majoring in Animal Sciences) from the University of Guelph.

 James developed his love for the breed through Katie and Impy, with the acquisition of his own Pyr female, Glenire Layna sealing the deal.
 He has never looked back since, and is great for spoiling the dogs!
-He has even shown Layna's son, Xach, to a Best In Show in 2015.
-James has an Electrical Engineering diploma from Fanshawe College, and thrives on using his woodworking and electrical skills to design new improvements to the house for the dogs.
+He has even shown Layna's son, Xach, to a Best In Show in 2015 and Reserve Best in Show in 2018.
+James has an Electrical Engineering diploma from Fanshawe College, and thrives on using his woodworking and electrical skills to design new improvements to the property for the dogs.